 A conversation with George Smith, president and CEO of NORPAC Foods.

-In a conference room at the NORPAC headquarters, the 64-year old Smith, affable and self-effacing, reflected on company highs and lows, global trends driving change in agriculture and why the Oregon strawberry may soon be little more than a Proustian memory.
+In a conference room at the NORPAC headquarters, the 64-year old Smith, affable and self-effacing, reflects on company highs and lows, global trends driving change in agriculture and why the Oregon strawberry may soon be little more than a Proustian memory.
 After 38 years with the company, ten as chief executive, Smith will retire on March 31.

 OB: So — farewell to all that.